lgomezraya/CORNER/README.md

 # CORNER
-Code to perform the Corner ALgorithm for detection of situations where the four gamete tes fails [README.txt](https://github.com/lgomezraya/CORNER/files/8886391/README.txt) README
+Code to perform the Corner ALgorithm for detection of situations where the four gamete test fails [README.txt](https://github.com/lgomezraya/CORNER/files/8886391/README.txt) README
 This program is written in FORTRAN and can be compiled and executed with gfortran of the GNU.